ENGN2912B-2018/HPC-A/Qt installation guide.md

 Now you have completed the installation steps.

-- **Check your compiler: **
+- **Check your compiler:**

-You need to check whether g++ has been successfully intalled and can be detected by Qt, so launch Qt Creator.
-Go to Tools > Options and select tab Kits.
-You can see a computer icon in front of gcc, showing that gcc now works on your machine and in Qt.
+Check whether g++ has been successfully intalled and can be detected by Qt.
+Launch Qt Creator, go to Tools > Options and select Kits.
+You will see a computer icon in front of gcc, showing that gcc now works in your machine and in Qt.

 - **Associate the third party libraries with Qt:**

-If you want to use the third party libraries in Qt, you need to add the include path and the lib path of the thrid in Qt .pro file.
-For example, here we use VTK in Qt, so in the .pro file, we add these following lines:
+If you want to use the third party libraries in Qt, you need to add the include path and the lib path of the thrid party in Qt pro file.
+For example, in our project we want to use VTK in Qt, so in the pro file, we add these following lines:
 ```
 INCLUDEPATH += \
     /usr/local/include/vtk-8.1 \